-Sharkey & Dorter-Commercial Arbitration; The Law Book Company Limited; Russell on Arbitration; Ed.
+Sharkey & Dorter-Commercial Arbitration; The Law Book Company Limited; Commercial Arbitration in the Australian Construction Industry-Ronald Fitch.
+The Federation Press;

+Russell on Arbitration; Ed.
 20; Stevens & Sons Limited-The Law Book Company Limited; Paris, Arbitration-Principles and Practice (1983)-Granada Publishing; Mustill & Boyd-Commercial Arbitration (Butterworths).

--NATIONAL COURSES.
+NATIONAL COURSES.

 - 1. The emphasis is on the national aspect of the courses. - 2.
-The general course is not by any means of the introductory level but rather of a standard high enough for those who do not quite qualify for the advanced course. - 3.
-Accordingly Chapters are encouraged to conduct their own introductory courses, seminars etc. - 4.
+The general course is not by any means of the introductory level but rather of a standard high enough for those who do not quite qualify for the advanced course. - Accordingly Chapters are encouraged to conduct their own introductory courses, seminars etc. - 4.
 The advanced course is sometimes under-estimated.
 Accordingly those seeking to register for it should first have attended a general course. - 5.
-Being national courses, the general and advanced course have to be approved in advance as to both: - - (a) syllabus; - (b) proposed speakers, by the Council, Executive Committee or Education Committee.
+Being national courses, the general and advanced course have to be approved in advance as to both:- - (a) syllabus; - (b) proposed speakers, - by the Council, Executive Committee or Education Committee.